whaaaley/dustindowell.com/README.md

 ```

 ## View Layer Syntax

+TODO: Describe how and why I setup JSX to work.

 This project uses Superfine for the view layer.
 [Superfine](https://github.com/jorgebucaran/superfine) is a minimal view layer that uses a virtual dom to patch the real dom.